 People on SPINRAZA had a 3.9-point improvement in overall motor function versus a 1.0-point decline in the untreated control group.

-Who: 126 individuals aged 2-9 years with later-onset SMA
+Who: 126 individuals aged 2 to 9 years with later-onset SMA

 Study time: 15 months